JuliaBurri/Masterthesis_Copilot/README.md

 ### 1. User Story: As a user, I want to add a new task to my to-do list.
 #### Backend
 - Create a request method inside TaskController.java that adds a new task.
+- The task should automatically be set to "not done".
 - The due date of a newly created Task should always be set to the current date.
 - Document your method in form of a Javadoc comment (an example for that can be found in the code).
 - Inside the TaskControllerTest.java, write a test for your method.
 #### Frontend
-- Create a component to input all the requiered data for a task (Title, Description, Duration, Due Date, Priority).
+- Create a component to input all the required data for a task (Title, Description, Duration).
 - The grid should be responsive.
 If the screen gets too small, the two green components should be displayed among each other.
 - Call the API to actually add a new task.
 - Update the to-do list.